eruditusdevelopers/yellow-old-api/README.md

 Datenstrom Yellow is for people who make websites.
 [See demo](https://developers.datenstrom.se/themes/).

 1. [Download all themes and unzip them](https://github.com/datenstrom/yellow-themes/archive/master.zip).
-2. Copy relevant files to your web hosting.
+2. Copy relevant files to your web server.
 3. Open your website in a web browser.

 Official themes: